Recovery

 Hope is Alive in Hopelessness

-The dawn of sobriety in our lives is not always straight trajectory to joy.
+The dawn of sobriety in our lives is not always straight trajectory to joy from hopelessness.
 Rarely, if ever, do we overcome the grips of our alcoholism unscarred or lacking severe pain.
-The veil is ripped away; we lay bare with our fear and depression, our desperation...
+The veil is ripped away; we lay bare with our fear and depression,...